Elaine C. Hubbard Center for Nursing Research on Aging

 Our traditional ways of understanding and accommodating the aging process are no longer adequate.
 Health care models and measures used for the general population are often inappropriate for the elderly and too few health care professionals are being trained in geriatrics.
 It has been said that the measure of a healthy and civilized society is how well it treats its elderly.
 Improving the experience of aging is an invaluable contribution to improving the world.

-This center provides pivotal linkages between faculty researchers, nurses, physicians, and other health care providers, and the community to foster partnerships around common research interests.
+Co-directed by Associate Professor Feng (Vankee) Lin, PhD, RN, and Associate Professor Kathi Heffner, PhD, the Center for Nursing Research on Aging provides pivotal linkages between faculty researchers, nurses, physicians, and other health care providers, and the community to foster partnerships around common research interests.

 Areas of Emphasis